 School of Medicine

 Showing 1-10 of 29 Results

-Maryam S. Makowski, PhD, FACN, NBC-HWC
+Maryam S. Makowski, PhD

-Clinical Assistant Professor, Psychiatry and Behavioral Sciences
+Clinical Associate Professor, Psychiatry and Behavioral Sciences

-Dr. Makowski is a Fellow of the American College of Nutrition, a member of the Academy of Nutrition and Dietetics, American and Canadian Nutrition Societies, and American Nutrition Association.
-She completed her masters and doctoral studies in clinical nutrition, nutritional epidemiology and medical science at University of Toronto in Canada.
-Prior to joining Stanford, she served as a scientific associate at Toronto General Hospital-University Health Network in Toronto, and as an advisor to Air Canada Rouge pilots and cabin crew on optimal nutrition for fatigue mitigation.
-Over the course of her career, she has authored many highly cited scientific papers on nutrition and clinician well-being.
+Maryam completed her master's and doctoral studies in clinical nutrition, nutritional epidemiology, and medical science at the University of Toronto in Canada.
+Prior to joining Stanford, she served as a scientific associate at Toronto General Hospital-University Health Network in Toronto, and as an advisor to Air Canada rouge pilots and cabin crew on optimal nutrition for fatigue mitigation.
+Over the course of her career, she has authored highly cited scientific papers on nutrition and well-being.

 Rachel Manber, PhD

-Professor of Psychiatry and Behavioral Sciences (General Psychiatry and Psychology-Adult) at the Stanford University Medical Center
+Professor of Psychiatry and Behavioral Sciences (General Psychiatry and Psychology-Adult)

-Clinical Instructor, Psychiatry and Behavioral Sciences
+Clinical Associate Professor (By courtesy), Psychiatry and Behavioral Sciences